LLNL/UnifyFS/docs/examples.rst

 Examples
 ********

-There are several examples_ available on ways to use UnifyCR.
+There are several examples_ available on ways to use UnifyFS.
 These examples build into static and GOTCHA versions (pure POSIX versions coming soon) and are also used as a form of :doc:`intregraton testing <testing>`.

 Examples Locations
 ==================

-The example programs can be found in two locations, where UnifyCR is built and where UnifyCR is installed.
+The example programs can be found in two locations, where UnifyFS is built and where UnifyFS is installed.

 Install Location
 ----------------

-Upon installation of UnifyCR, the example programs are installed into the *install/libexec* folder.
+Upon installation of UnifyFS, the example programs are installed into the *install/libexec* folder.

 Installed with Spack
 ^^^^^^^^^^^^^^^^^^^^

-The Spack installation location of UnifyCR can be found with the command ``spack location -i unifycr``.
+The Spack installation location of UnifyFS can be found with the command ``spack location -i unifyfs``.

 To easily navigate to this location and find the examples, do:

 .. code-block:: Bash

-    $ spack cd -i unifycr
+    $ spack cd -i unifyfs
     $ cd libexec

 Installed without Spack
 ^^^^^^^^^^^^^^^^^^^^^^^

-The autotools installation of UnifyCR will place the example programs in the *libexec/* directory of the path provided to ``--prefix=/path/to/install`` during the configure step of :doc:`building and installing <build-intercept>`.
+The autotools installation of UnifyFS will place the example programs in the *libexec/* directory of the path provided to ``--prefix=/path/to/install`` during the configure step of :doc:`building and installing <build-intercept>`.